 Certain comorbidities have been identified as increasing the risk of severe COVID-19 disease and death.
 The phase 3 clinical trial demonstrated that the vaccine has similar safety and efficacy profiles in persons with various underlying medical conditions, including those that place them at increased risk for severe COVID-19.
-The comorbidities studied in the phase 3 clinical trial included hypertension, chronic lung disease, significant cardiac disease, obesity, diabetes, and human immunodeficiency virus (HIV) infection.
 Vaccination is recommended for persons with such comorbidities that have been identified as increasing the risk of severe COVID-19.